chitrangna-dev/javascript-counter-app/README.md

 - Increment / decrement / reset counter
 - Responsive layout, works on mobile
-- Keyboard support (optional — remove if you didn't add this)
 - No dependencies, pure JS

 ## Tech Stack